the mental load of motherhood

 - the fear of disappointing others

-- the emotional labour of making Christmas feel special
+- the emotional labour of “making it special”

-These expectations fuel the emotional load of motherhood and leave so many overwhelmed mothers feeling like they’re failing at the one time of year they’re trying the hardest.
+These expectations leave many overwhelmed mothers feeling like they’re failing at the exact moment they’re trying their hardest.

 We don’t name it.

-We don’t acknowledge that mama’s are the emotional backbone of this season, and they are buckling under the weight.
+We don’t acknowledge that mothers are the emotional backbone of this season — and they are buckling under the weight.

 This is why I’m dedicating December and January to the real, messy, unfiltered truths of motherhood.